 Staffed by incredible professionals, Roads of Success works with governments, hospitals, and humanitarian leaders to provide aid to those living in the harshest conditions.
 Our team and partners work with those who are the most marginalized such as the disabled, underprivileged, and imprisoned individuals, and especially those who are victims of war and disaster, such as refugees.
 We operate mainly throughout the Middle East using medical services, psychiatric care, midwife training, and education and entrepreneurship training to meet the needs of those we are serving.
 ROS also provides water, food, clothing, blankets, toys, donated medical supplies, and other basic needs on a continual basis.

 ROS Medical mission trips provide a comprehensive continuum of health services aimed at promoting the well being of people in underdeveloped remote villages.
 Volunteer groups of nurses, pharmacists, and doctors provide diagnosis and treatment particularly to unreached areas in Syria and Iraq.
 Our teams seek to: establish partnerships and training with local community health care workers; conduct community medical and wellness training; foster principles of preventative health care and healthy lifestyle living and thus improving their quality of life.

-Sigy Camp Clinic and Gym:
+Sigy Village Gym: